earth6r/Analytics0001/README.md

 - make interval "Not Set" if no interval is set and change to saving the value in the db
 - make all tables mobile responsive
 - make all tables custom to allow for view details dialog
+- display `no interval` in the display settings only if it is already a defined interval
+- add router.query for each settings tab

 # sendgrid stats
 curl -X GET \